centrahq/api-documentation/pages/01.overview/09.custom-client-config/docs.md

 [Learn how to configure custom display relations in our FE guide](/fe-development/fe-elements#custom-relation-types-for-product-displays).

-Relation types should have been moved from the `PRODUCT` section to a separate entry.
+Relation types have been moved from the `PRODUCT` section to a separate entry.

 Old config:
 ![](custom-relationtypes-old.png)